kuzivashe/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. Write a function that prints every minute of the day of Jack Bauerstarting from 00:00 to 23:59.
 9. Write a function that prints the 9 times table starting with 0.
 10. Write a function that adds two integers and returns the result.
 Prototype: int add(int, int);.
+11. Write a function that prints all natural numbers from n to 98, followe by a new line.
+Prototype: void print_to_98(int n);.